airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 picture.
 For x86 processors, most of the time you will deal with 4-byte numbers (32 bits), because that\'s the size of the registersregisters.

-Truth, Falsehood, and Binary Numbers {#truthbinarynumbers}
+Truth, Falsehood, and Binary Numbers {#truth-falsehood-and-binary-numbers}
 ------------------------------------

 Now we\'ve seen that the computer stores everything as sequences of 1\'s